William R. Crawford Jr.: Career

 Crawford entered the United States Foreign Service in 1950, and between 1950 and 1972, he was stationed in Jeddah, Saudi Arabia; Venice, Italy; Beirut, Lebanon; and Aden, Yemen.
 Some of the positions he served in during these years included director of Israeli and Arab-Israeli affairs at the Department of State, officer-in-charge of Arab-Israeli affairs at the Department of State, counselor at the US embassy in Morocco, and deputy ambassador to Cyprus.
 In 1963, he was awarded the William A. Jump Award for his service to the US government.

 In 1972, Crawford was appointed the US ambassador to Yemen.
 He served in this position until 1974.
 In 1974, the US ambassador to Cyprus, Rodger Davies, was assassinated in Nicosia, and Crawford was appointed his replacement.
 He served in this position until 1978.

 Following his resignation as the ambassador to Cyprus, Crawford became the deputy assistant secretary of state for the Bureau of Near Eastern and South Asian Affairs in the Department of State.
 He retired from the Foreign Service in 1980.

 After his retirement from the Foreign Service, Crawford remained active in various activities.
 He served as the executive director of the National Committee to Honor the 14th Centenary of Islam, as well as the president of Eisenhower Fellowships.

-Personal life and death
+Personal life

 Crawford married Virginia Lowry Crawford in 1950, and they had one daughter, Sarah Crawford-Najafi.
 Virginia died in 1987, and he remarried, to Celia Faulkner Crawford.

-Crawford died at his home in Greensboro, Vermont, on August 4, 2002, at the age of 74.
-According to his family, he died of cancer.
+Crawford died of cancer at his home in Greensboro, Vermont, on August 4, 2002, at the age of 74.